 Swelling is the body’s normal reaction to surgery and healing.
 You may notice your swelling will get worse over the next couple of days instead of better.
 This is caused by the surgical procedure we performed in order to treat your infection.
 Warm, moist compresses are helpful in aiding drainage.
 Use a very warm moist washcloth applied over the affected area for 20-30 minutes at a time.
 Do this as often as possible.
 A heating pad may also be used over the moist cloth compress.
 Heating pad should be used at the lowest setting.
 If you start experiencing trouble breathing, call the office immediately.

 Unfortunately, most oral surgery is accompanied by some degree of discomfort.
 If you do not have an allergy to non-steroidal anti-inflammatory medications like Ibuprofen (Motrin, Advil) we recommend taking this prior to the local anesthetic wearing off.
 More severe pain may require a narcotic pain medication.
-Alternate Ibuprofen and the narcotic medication.
-First, take narcotic medication then a couple of hours later take 400 mg (2 tablets / 200mg each) of Ibuprofen.
-Alternate these medications as prescribed.
+Take the narcotic medication and 400mg (2 tablets / 200mg each) of Ibuprofen together every 4-6 hours as needed for pain.
 While taking a narcotic pain medication you may not drive or operate mechanical machinery.
 The prescribed pain medication will make you drowsy.
-Once you feel like you can stop the narcotic, use Ibuprofen or Tylenol.
-All medications should not exceed the recommended dosage.
+Once you feel like you can stop the narcotic, use Ibuprofen and Tylenol together as needed.
+All medication should NOT exceed the recommended dosage.

 Discomfort should subside daily.
 If not, please call our office.